-More recently, a few R packages from the Comprehensive R Archive Network (CRAN), the related Omegahat Project, as well as from contributing authors have been made available as Debian packages.
-Going forward, it is desirable to release additional packages which require either a more complex build process, external libraries such as database connection packages, or the XML support packages.
-Simple packages containing only R code, or a mixture of R and C code without requiring external libraries or header files, are easy to install via install.packages().
-As well, Debian packages from the related BioConductor project for bioinformatics have been built, but are not yet widely distributed.
+More recently, a few R packages from the Comprehensive R Archive Network (CRAN), the related Omegahat Project as well as from contributing authors have been made available as Debian packages.
+Going forward, it is desirable to release additional packages which require either a complex build process or external libraries such as database connection packages or the XML support packages.
+As well, packages from the related BioConductor project for bioinformatics have been built, but are not yet widely distributed.